CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that concisely covers specific capabilities (DAGs, operators, sensors, testing, deployment), includes an explicit 'Use when' clause with natural trigger terms (data pipelines, orchestrating workflows, batch jobs), and is clearly distinguishable from other skills through the explicit mention of Apache Airflow.
+This is a strong skill description that concisely covers specific capabilities (DAGs, operators, sensors, testing, deployment), includes a clear 'Use when' clause with natural trigger terms, and is distinctly scoped to Apache Airflow.
 It uses proper third-person voice and avoids vague language or unnecessary verbosity.

 DimensionReasoningScore